Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: Feasibility Analysis of NIST-PQC for Initial Bootstrapping in 5G Cellular Network

 \subsection{Challenges in Deploying NIST-PQC Signatures}

-\looseness-1 For any $\bs$ authentication mechanism, it is critical that the $\bs$ signs the $SIB_1$ message and, ideally, embeds the signature within the same packet to avoid additional overhead~\cite{hussain2019insecure}.
-However, including the signature in $SIB_1$ is challenging due to strict size constraints.
-According to the 3GPP RRC specification~\cite{RRCSpec}, the maximum allowable size for the $SIB_1$ message is $2976$ bits or $372$ bytes (section 5.2.1).
-However, for initial communication, not all the bytes of the $SIB_1$ are used.
-For instance, a minimally configured $SIB_1$ typically occupies $80$–$100$ bytes.
-To assess real-world usage and configuration, we take measurements for $SIB_1$ messages from two major U.S. vendors across multiple $\bs$s--covering $8$ different physical cells.
-The observed $SIB_1$s had a minimum size of $108$ bytes and a maximum of $120$ bytes.
+For any BS authentication mechanism, it is critical that the BS signs the SIB1 message and, ideally, embeds the signature within the same packet to avoid additional overhead~\cite{hussain2019insecure}.
+However, including the signature in SIB1 is challenging due to strict size constraints.
+According to the 3GPP RRC specification~\cite{RRCSpec}, the maximum allowable size for the SIB1 message is $2976$ bits or $372$ bytes (section 5.2.1).
+However, for initial communication, not all the bytes of the SIB1 are used.
+For instance, a minimally configured SIB1 typically occupies $80$–$100$ bytes.
+To assess real-world usage and configuration, we take measurements for SIB1 messages from two major U.S. vendors across multiple BSs--covering $8$ different physical cells.
+The observed SIB1s had a minimum size of $108$ bytes and a maximum of $120$ bytes.
 These findings suggest that, under current commercial vendor deployments, compact signatures can be piggybacked without requiring newly introduced messages.
 In contrast, larger signatures would require further modifications to network operations (see Section~\ref{subsec:frag_hurdle}).

-Thus, to avoid fragmentation, the signature must fit within the current packet size alongside its standard fields.
-Unfortunately, NIST-selected signatures produce signature sizes that exceed this limit and are incompatible with the $372$-byte maximum size of $SIB_1$.
+\looseness-1 Thus, to avoid fragmentation, the signature must fit within the current packet size alongside its standard fields.
+Unfortunately, NIST-selected signatures produce signature sizes that exceed this limit and are incompatible with the $372$-byte maximum size of SIB1.
 For example, the $\textit{FN\mbox{-}DSA}$~\cite{soni2021falcon} yields a $1280$-byte signature and a $1793$-byte public key at NIST security level 5, and even at level 1, it requires $666$ bytes for the signature and $897$ bytes for the public key.
-Similarly, $\textit{SLH\mbox{-}DSA}$ \cite{cooper2024stateless} produces a signature size of nearly $17$~KB at level 3, making it highly impractical for 5G $\ue$-to-$\bs$ communication.
+Similarly, $\textit{SLH\mbox{-}DSA}$ \cite{cooper2024stateless} produces a signature size of nearly $17$~KB at level 3, making it highly impractical for 5G UE-to-BS communication.
 The $\textit{ML\mbox{-}DSA}$ signature (e.g., $\textit{Dilithium2}$~\cite{dang2024module}) produces a $2420$-byte signature and a $1312$-byte public key.
-These sizes far exceed the $SIB_1$ limit, and the only way to transmit such signatures would be to fragment both the signature and public key across multiple $SIB_1$ packets.
+These sizes far exceed the SIB1 limit, and the only way to transmit such signatures would be to fragment both the signature and public key across multiple SIB1 packets.